exonum/exonum-doc/src/advanced/time.md

 Each validator at a specific time sends a transaction indicating its local time (usually immediately after the commit of each block).
-The time service maintains an index with the most current time indicated separately by each validator.
+The time service maintains an index with the most current time values indicated separately by each validator.
 A 1/3 percentile of these values (ordered by decreasing time) is stored separately;
 this percentile is considered the actual time and is updated after each transaction from any of the validators.
 As we show [further](#proof-of-correctness),